SovnSkyrim/Aldrnari/README.md

 Some NPCs have a neck seam, that's known, I'm waiting for an update of [EasyNPC](https://www.nexusmods.com/skyrimspecialedition/mods/52313?tab=description) to solve them, I talk to the author so don't worry, it'll come.
 Play with them for now.

 ### What perk does the new weapons use?
-- Rapiers get Sword perks
+- Rapiers get sword perks
-- Pikes get great sword perks
+- Pikes get greatsword perks
-- Halberds get two handed axe perks
+- Halberds get two-handed axe perks
-- Quarter Staffs get War Hammer perks
+- Quarter Staffs get war hammer perks
 - Claws get dagger perks
 - Whips get mace perks